 Sun and Temperature

 All citrus trees love sun, and the more the better.
-They are happiest in temperatures between 50 to 80°F. That means, unless you live in USDA zones 9 to 11, you'll want to bring your Meyer lemon tree inside when temperatures start regularly dipping below 50°F. In spring, if you live in a cold climate bring your tree outside when nighttime temperatures are consistently above 50.
+They are happiest in temperatures between 50 F to 80 F. That means, unless you live in USDA zones 9 to 11, you'll want to bring your Meyer lemon tree inside when temperatures start regularly dipping below 50 F.

 In spring, if you live in a cold climate bring your tree outside when nighttime temperatures are consistently above 50 F. It's a good idea to slowly acclimate any plant to outdoor conditions by hardening it off.
 Once it is used to being outdoors, place it in a sunny area protected from the wind.

 When your plant is inside, you'll want to give it as much light as possible.
 This can be done by placing it in a sunny window or by setting it under grow lights or shop lights fitted with one cool and one warm bulb.

 During the growing season—spring to fall—feed your citrus plant regularly with either a high nitrogen fertilizer or a slow-release all-purpose fertilizer.
-Citrus trees also respond well to additional foliar feeding with a liquid fertilizer like compost tea or liquid kelp of fish emulsion.
+Citrus trees also respond well to additional foliar feeding with a liquid fertilizer like compost tea or a liquid kelp or fish emulsion.

 Proper watering is one of the keys to growing any citrus plant, particularly those grown in pots.
 The aim is to keep the soil moist but not wet.
 Stick your finger into the soil, at least up to the second knuckle.
 If you feel dampness at your fingertip, wait to water.
 If it feels dry, water your plant until you see it run out of the bottom of the pot.